Scientists discover different kind of killer whale off Chile

-The whale’s signature white eye patch is smaller.
-Their heads are a bit more rounded than normal killer whales and their dorsal fins are more narrow and pointed.

-The scientists think it is a new species and they are waiting for test results to prove it.
-The National Oceanic and Atmospheric Administration felt confident enough to trumpet the discovery of the long rumored killer whale on Thursday.

-For decades, there have been tales from fishermen and tourists, even lots of photos of the whale, but scientists had never seen one of them until January.
+WASHINGTON (AP) — For decades, there were tales from fishermen and tourists, even lots of photos, of a mysterious killer whale that just didn’t look like all the others, but scientists had never seen one.

 Most Read Nation & World Stories